fahimkuet09/E-filing-System-Laravel/README.md

 🔑 Administrator

-User & Department Management
+-User & Department Management

 Admin can add, edit, and manage users.

 Admin can add, edit, and manage departments.

-Approval Workflow
+-Approval Workflow

 HOD can create new files and define approval flows.